How to Raise Monarch Butterfly Caterpillars

 - Floral tubes (to hold milkweed cuttings for easy caterpillar feeding)

 Of course, you’ll also need monarch caterpillar eggs to get the process started.

 In an ideal world, everyone would get their monarch caterpillar eggs on milkweed leaves (where monarch butterflies lay them) that you grow yourself or find in the wild.
-If you’ve already been growing milkweed (or know where you can find some), start looking under the leaves to see if you can find any eggs.
+If you’ve already been growing milkweed (or will be just starting out with New Leaves milkweed), start looking under the leaves to see if you can find any eggs.

 If this isn’t realistic for you, you can also order monarch caterpillar eggs from online suppliers.
 Just be sure to do your research to find a supplier that ships to your area.